center-for-threat-informed-defense/summiting-the-pyramid/docs/analytics/access_token_manipulation.rst

 .. note::
   ``Audit Logon`` events must be configured in Local System or Group Policy to capture Event ID 4624

-With knowledge that Event ID 4624 is fired anytime an adversary performs access token manipulation, we can now begin to develop a new analytic.
+With knowledge that `Event ID 4624 <https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/event.aspx?eventid=4624>`_ is fired anytime an adversary performs access token manipulation, we can now begin to develop a new analytic.
 Simply searching for
 Event ID 4624 would be incredibly noisy on a production environment, therefore defenders must leverage other fields in the event to filter out false positives.
-Fortunately, the Summiting team has gone through this process already, submitted the improved analytic to SIGMA [#f1]_, and started developing a capability abstraction map.
+Fortunately, the Summiting team has gone through this process already, submitted the improved analytic to Sigma through previous research [#f1]_, and started developing a capability abstraction map.
+The team is continuing the research to find better event IDs or other observables which can be correlated to access tokens specifically.

 .. code-block:: yaml